ed1868/NomadLands/replit.md

   * Updated to latest emerald green circuit design logo with "AI NOMADS" text
   * Maintained professional appearance with proper contrast and sizing
   * Enhanced brand identity placement in primary navigation position
+- June 18, 2025.
+Mobile-responsive Nomad Ecosystem dashboard enhancements
+  * Implemented fully responsive design for Nomad Ecosystem tab in dashboard
+  * Added mobile-friendly quick action buttons with grid layout (2 columns on mobile, 4 on desktop)
+  * Enhanced agent card layouts with flexible header sections that stack on mobile
+  * Improved statistics grid with 2x2 layout on mobile devices for better readability
+  * Added mobile-optimized action buttons for each agent card with full-width stacking
+  * Implemented responsive padding and spacing adjustments for touch-friendly interactions
+  * Created collapsible header sections with proper text truncation for long agent names
+  * Enhanced card content with centered text on mobile and left-aligned on desktop
 ```

 ## User Preferences